 No matter which trail you take in Temperance River State Park (if you are beginning your hike from Highway 61), you will follow the miniature canyon carved out of solid rock.
 The gorge was cut away over thousands and thousands of years by the relentless water.
 The canyon, which is surrounded by towering cedars and pines, is spectacular both at its base and from above, so taking short climbs to the top of the canyon has its benefits.
 There a several small falls along the length of the Temperance River Gorge.
 At the far end of the gorge is another waterfall, with a drop of 10 feet or so.
 Beyond that, the river is strewn with rocks, and if the water is low enough you can cross the river without getting your feet wet.

 The Temperance River gorge and trails are located just over a mile northeast of Schroeder on Highway 61.
-Park in the designated parking spaces near the Temperance River bridge on either side of the highway.
-Follow trails inland (away from Lake Superior) to follow the river gorge and see many waterfalls, including the Hidden Falls.
+Park in the designated parking spaces near the Temperance River bridge.
+There is parking on either side of the highway.
+Follow trails inland (away from Lake Superior) to follow the river gorge and see many waterfalls.
+This includes the Hidden Falls.
 Hike toward Lake Superior to view the Temperance River lagoon, the mouth of the river, and Lake Superior.